jkugalde/jkugalde.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Joakin Ugalde, a chilean mechanical engineer interested in digital fabrication, automation and robotics in general.
-I'm currently working at the [Fablab U de Chile](http://www.fablab.uchile.cl/), located in the Faculty of Physical and Mathematical Sciences of the University of Chile.
-You can read my CV [here](https://jkugalde.github.io/files/CV2022.pdf).
+I'm currently working at the [Fablab U de Chile](http://www.fablab.uchile.cl/), located in the Engineering School at the University of Chile

 ---